ARCCA/intro_singularity/_episodes/03-singularity-containers.md

 >
 > Q: What do you notice about the output of the above commands entered within the Singularity container shell?
 >
-> Q: Does this differ from what you might see within a Docker container?
+> Q: How would some programs behave?
+Try `lsb_release -a` and `uname -a`.
 {: .discussion}

 Use the `exit` command to exit from the container shell.

 ### Users, files and directories within a Singularity container

 The first thing to note is that when you run `whoami` within the container you should see the username that you are signed in as on the host system when you run the container.
-For example, if my username is `jc1000`:
+For example, if my username is `c.username`:

 ~~~
 $ singularity shell hello-world.sif
 Singularity> whoami
-jc1000
+c.username
 ~~~
 {: .language-bash}